Here’s What You Need to Know About Koh Ngai!

 Money – there is no ATM on Koh Ngai so bring cash for food and drinks.
 Most of the hotels accept credit/debit card for hotel payments.
 Meals are typically paid for by cash in Thailand.

-Minimart – there is no 7/11 on Koh Ngai, life as it should be, getting away from mass consumerism.
+Minimart – there is also no 7/11 on here, life as it should be!
 There is a small minimart on the island at Fantasy Resort where you can buy stale goods like water, snacks, and fruits.
 Note that prices are quite a lot higher than on the mainland as they need to cover the cost of transport.
 Expect to pay about 50 THB for a large bottle of water.

 Motorbike rental – there are no roads on Koh Ngai so you won’t have to worry about renting a motorbike.
 Just get used to walking everywhere.